sajjadalijokhio/Chatbot_FlaskPython/README.md

 This is a simple chatbot implementation using Flask, NLTK (Natural Language Toolkit), HTML, CSS, and JavaScript.
 The chatbot can respond to user inputs with predefined patterns and provide a conversational interface through a web page.

+## Acknowledgments
+This project was created as an educational example and demonstration of using the Flask and NLTK libraries to build a simple customized Chatbot.
+Enjoy using the ChatBuddy!

+## Prerequisites

+- Python (3.x recommended)
+- Flask
+- NLTK (Natural Language Toolkit)
+- HTML/CSS/JavaScript knowledge for the web interface

 ## Features

 - Greet users and respond to common greetings.